To do before 2023 ends

 Moving towards free childcare

-The latest coalition agreement of the cabinet stated that by 2025, they aim to provide (almost) free childcare to all children of working parents.
-The exact details aren’t clear yet.
+Back in 2022, the cabinet decided that childcare for working parents should be (almost) free.
+The exact details aren’t clear yet, but the start date has now been moved to 2027.
 This will hugely simplify this very complicate rebate system.
-Before this moment they will have to work very hard to solve the current teacher shortage and long waiting lists.
+Before this moment, they will have to work very hard to solve the current teacher shortage and long waiting lists.

 In this Doodly video I explain the various childcare options.

 The Consumentenbond (the national consumers’ organization) also provides a lot of reliable information about the various tax rebates and benefits.